Learn how to synchronize Sift users and groups with your existing Azure Active Directory domain.

 If you restricted your sync to specific groups in Azure, and one or more of those groups no longer exist, you may see issues with your sync.
 Ensure that the groups listed in the Sift admin dashboard under Groups to Sync are current.

 Check Required Data Mappings

-If Sift finds users from your data source that do not have all of our required mappings (primary key, first name, last name, and email), they will be ignored.
-If no users are found that have all of these attributes, then the sync will fail.
-Ensure that all users you want to be synced into Sift have a value for all of these mappings.
+If Sift finds people in your data source who do not have all of our required mappings (Primary Key, first name, last name, and email), they will be ignored.
+If no people are found that have all of these attributes, then the sync will fail.
+Ensure that all people you want to be synced into Sift have a value for all of these mappings.